tettekete/vscode-goto-symbols-plus-extension/docs/README.md

 This command enumerates all symbols, similar to VSCode’s standard "Go to Symbol in Editor..." but with improved readability using the configured "Indentation" settings.

+For example, if you do not want a gron-like display for JSON, executing this command allows you to view its structure with indentation instead.

 Command ID: `tettekete.list-structures`